onflow/flow/flips/20220203-capability-controllers.md

    fun retarget(target: StoragePath)
 }
 ```

+Capabilities would expose the new id field `let id: UInt64` in addition to the account field they already expose.

 The capability related methods in the `AuthAccount` and in the `PublicAccount` would be moved to a `capabilities` namespace, similar to how the contract methods are in the [contracts namespace](https://developers.flow.com/cadence/language/accounts).